rishi-more-2003/rishi-more-2003/README.md

 ## Hi there 👋
 #### My name is Rishi.
-I am an undergraduate student pursuing my Bachelor of Technology in Computer Engineering.
+I am a graduate student pursuing my Master of Science in Engineering in Computer Science at Johns Hopkins University.

 ## 💫 About Me:
 * Results-driven machine learning engineer with 3+ years of experience developing and deploying deep learning models for computer vision, NLP, and predictive analytics.